kaizen-ai/kaizenflow/docs/marketing/ck.marketing.how_to_guide.md

 ## Dataflow

-### Input
+- The input is
     - Three sequences representing `First Name`, `Last Name`, `Company Name`
     - API key for dropcontact

-### Output
+- The output is
     - DataFrame containing all data available from DropContact API
     - Empty string is set for data not present

-## Usage

 - Import the module using `import marketing.dropcontact as mrkdrop`
 - The module provides a single function for extraction of data for `DropContact`